amandavisconti/DHslack/CodeOfConduct.md

 The Digital Humanities Slack is dedicated to providing a harassment-free online community experience for everyone regardless of digital humanities experience, employment, technical skills, gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, or religion.
 We do not tolerate harassment of DH Slack team members in any form.
 Sexual language and imagery is not appropriate for this Slack.
 Dismissive or belittling behavior (e.g. answering questions with links to Let Me Google That For You) is not allowed.

 Harassment and other code of conduct violations reduce the value of our community for everyone.
 Community members violating these rules may be banned from this Slack at the discretion of the team owner.

+Note that the DH Slack is an informal community.
+It is not sponsored by any institution and is run/moderated by volunteers.
+Users with the ability to moderate abuse/spam/etc. ("admins") do not regularly check all channels for problems.
+As DH Slack members we'll do our best to make the community safe and inviting, but please bring any issues to an admin's attention (you can always email aviscont@purdue.edu or check the list of current admins pinned to the #moderation channel).

 ## Reporting
 If someone makes you *or anyone else* feel unsafe or unwelcome, please report it as soon as possible to Amanda Visconti (via direct message or aviscont@purdue.edu).
 Your information will be kept anonymous and never shared unless you explicitly consent to its sharing.
 You won't be asked to confront anyone and we won't tell anyone who you are.